tokuda-lab/tokuda-lab.github.io/_projects/planning-software.md

 weight: 4
 ---

-ML assistance for image-guided and robot-assisted prostate internvetions .
+Exploring the potential of machine learning to empower image-guided and robot-assisted interventions.

 Our group has been working closely with clinical experts in prostate MRI and MRI-guided interventions (e.g., biopsy, ablation, surgery).
 We investigated ML-based approaches to improve planning and navigation of those procedures.